farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ```cs
 list.Select(data => data.Id)
 ```
-[Refactoring](https://martinfowler.com/books/refactoring.html) went so far as to call loops a code smell in favor of collection functions like these.
+[Refactoring](https://martinfowler.com/books/refactoring.html) went so far as to categorize loops as a code smell in favor of collection functions like these.

 ## Out-of-Process Callbacks

 Passing functions requires the caller and called code to be in the same langauge, and usually running on the same machine.
 However, this pattern works even across network calls.
 A callback can also be an endpoint.

 Consider Authentication flows.

 The authentication service generally provides a login endpoint to send the user to.
 The login form is owned by the 3rd-party auth service.
 The 3rd party service cannot know what page comes after login for each application.
 Instead, such login pages usually accept a callback.
-One of the argument to the page is a URL that it should forward to once login has succeeded.
+In thus case, the callback is a URL that the auth service should forward to once login has succeeded.

 This flow is effectively the same as a function callback.
 Our application (the caller) provides the next behavior to run after some operation is complete.

-These callbacks are open because they can be inserted into any login flow, returning to the consumer's specified webpage.
-They are closed because the login page is not modified to accommodate new flows.
+This callback-based login page is open because it can be inserted into any login flow, returning to the consumer's specified webpage.
+The login is also closed because the login page is not modified to accommodate new flows.
+I authorizes users the same every time.

 ## Webhooks
 Webhooks are similar event handlers, but over a network boundary.

 3rd party services commonly track event of interest to their users.
-For example, payment service users may want to cancel a user's subscription their card expires.
+Consider a payment service.
+Applications using that service probably control product access separately, and want to cut access if a user stops paying.

-Applications could poll the external service to get this information, but polling wastes a lot of resources.
+Applications could poll the payment service to get this information, but polling wastes a lot of resources.
 Instead, services can offer webhooks.
 Consumers register urls they want the external service to call when a given event happens.

-Webhooks are open because each consumer can register their own event handlers, but closed because how handlers are registered and the events that are sent are unchanged.
+Webhooks are open because each consumer can register their own event handlers, but closed because the payment service does not change for each application that listens for events.

 ## Conclusion

-The Open-Closed Principle pushes components to offer self-defined flexibility, to enable adapted behavior without changing for each consumer.
+The Open-Closed Principle pushes components to offer self-defined flexibility.
+Such components adapt to different callers without changing internally.

 In this post we've seen how flexible behaviors like callbacks can adapt flows to different callers without knowing anything about those callers.